-In each experiment outliers were identified and excluded based on a 1.5 times interquartile range rule $(Tukey, 1977)^2$.
-The number of excluded participants for each experiment is reported in table 1; the sample sizes reported in the method sections reflect final sample sizes after exclusions.
+Data screening and analysis.
+In each experiment, we identified and excluded outliers on the basis of a 1.5 times interquartile range rule (Tukey, 1977).
+The number of excluded participants for each experiment is reported in Table 1; the sample sizes reported in the Method sections reflect final sample sizes after exclusions.
 We report Cohen's d as a measure of effect size.

-As mentioned, most studies in the depletion literature examine mood scores to rule out the possibility that mood differences between the cognitive demand conditions influence subsequent task performance.
-To streamline the result sections of individual experiments we analyze mood data from all of the experiments here.
-See Table 1 for the mood scores from each experiment (mood data were lost for 3 participants due to experimenter error).
+As mentioned earlier, in most studies in the depletion literature, mood scores were examined to rule out the possibility that mood differences between the cognitive demand conditions influence subsequent task performance.
+To streamline the Result sections of individual experiments, we report and analyze mood data from all of the experiments here.
+See Table 1 for the mood scores from each experiment (mood data were lost for three participants due to experimenter error).
 The magnitude and direction of the difference in mood scores between conditions fluctuated from study to study and was significant only in Experiment 5.
-The critical question is not so much whether mood differed between demand conditions but whether mood differences account for any differences in span scores.
-To test this possibility, we converted span scores to z-scores within each study and then correlated the z-scores with mood scores, collapsing across studies.
-Mood did not correlate with span z-score for the hi-demand (r(133) = -.08) or lo-demand (r(136) = .04) conditions, nor when collapsing across conditions (r(269) = -.02), indicating that mood did not influence span scores.
-As a final check for any influence of mood, we reran all of the hi-demand/lo-demand comparisons reported in the paper with mood score included as a covariate.
+The critical question is not so much whether mood differed between demand conditions but whether mood differences accounted for any differences in span scores.
+To test this possibility, we converted span scores to z scores within each study and then correlated the z scores with mood scores, collapsed across studies.
+Mood did not correlate with span z scores for the high-demand, r(133) = -.08, or low-demand, r(136) = .04, conditions, nor when it was collapsed across conditions, r(269) = -.02), indicating that mood did not influence span scores.
+As a final check for any influence of mood, we retested all of the high-demand/low-demand comparisons reported in the article with mood score included as a covariate.
 Mood score was not a significant covariate in any of these analyses, further confirming that mood does not drive subsequent task effects.
-Therefore, for brevity and clarity we do not discuss mood data in subsequent experiments and report standard t-tests and ANOVAs rather than analyses of covariance.
+Therefore, for brevity and clarity, we do not discuss mood data in subsequent experiments and report standard t tests and analyses of variance (ANOVAs) rather than analyses of covariance.

-Hi-demand participants recalled an average of 54.3% (SD = 12.2) of the words, substantially fewer words than the 69.8% (SD = 11.4) recalled by lo-demand participants, t(36) = 4.06, p < .001, d = 1.35, replicating the Schmeichel (2007) finding.
-See Table 2 for a summary of the difference between the hi- and lo-demand conditions for this and all experiments.
-Participants in the two conditions were exposed to exactly the same materials during the experiment, the only difference being that the hi-demand participants were told to avoid looking at the words during the video task.
-This small change in instructions was sufficient to reduce average span accuracy in the hi-demand condition by 15.6% relative to the lo-demand condition.
+High-demand participants recalled an average of 54.3% (SD=12.2) of the words, substantially fewer words than the 69.8% (SD=11.4) recalled by low-demand participants, t(36)=4.06, p<.001, d=1.35, replicating the Schmeichel (2007) finding.
+See Table 2 for a summary of the difference between the high- and low-demand conditions for this and all experiments.
+Participants in the two conditions were exposed to exactly the same materials during the experiment, the only difference being that the high-demand participants were told to avoid looking at the words during the video task.
+This small change in instructions was sufficient to reduce average span accuracy in the high-demand condition by 15.6% relative to the low-demand condition.

 Given that complex span scores are widely viewed as a reliable and important predictor of fluid intelligence (Kane et al., 2007), a drop in recall accuracy of 15.6% is quite startling.
 The interpretation of this reduction is therefore of critical importance.
-Does it reflect a genuine reduction in working memory capacity, as suggested by the depletion perspective, which under some views of relationship between working memory capacity and fluid intelligence would imply that asking someone to ignore words for six minutes induces a general cognitive impairment?
-Or is there an alternative explanation for the present finding?
+Does it